coala/coala/docs/Users/Tutorial.md

 # Show bears' information

-To get help on using a bear or to geta  description of the bear, use the `--show-bears` argument:
+To get help on using a bear or to get a description of the bear, use the `--show-bears` argument:

 ```